18 Jun Is Your Camera Enough?

 Are you still using the small size when the clients and judges expect the quality that you get from the big size?
 Ask carefully – but don’t give them any hints.
 If they are perfectly satisfied with what you produce, with what you’ve got, don’t poke the bear.

-If they are not, start poking, and begin with your wallet.
-You may have to spend actual money for actual goods, and it is just about to be actually the end of the financial year.
+If they are not, start poking and begin with your wallet.
+You may have to spend actual money on actual goods, and it is just about to be actually the end of the financial year.
 Poke fast, if you are going to poke at all.
 If you need to spend to earn, spend now.

 b.
 Small enough?